geronimo-iia/keystone/readme.md

 * add properties "BootStrap.restarted" when system is restarted
 * fix exception handling
 * update pom for release keystone in central maven repository
+* change group id from org.intelligents-ia.keystone to org.intelligents-ia

 3.2:
 ----